rancher/docs/content/k3s/latest/en/cluster-access/_index.md

 helm ls --all-namespaces
 ```

-Or specify the location of the kubeconfig file per command:
+Or specify the location of the kubeconfig file in the command:

 ```
 kubectl --kubeconfig /etc/rancher/k3s/k3s.yaml get pods --all-namespaces